 *Investment Specialists do not provide investment advice and cannot assist you with determinations as to whether an investment in our Impact Notes is suitable for you.
 In making an investment decision, investors must rely on their own examination of ECLF and the terms of the offering, including the merits and risks involved.
 For investments in the Impact Note, see the prospectus for further details.

-1The Enterprise Community Impact Note is subject to risks, which are described in our prospectus.
-This is not an offer to sell you our securities and we are not soliciting you to buy our securities.
+1The Enterprise Community Impact Notes are unsecured debt securities subject to terms, conditions, and risks, described in our prospectus, including the risk of possible loss of the amount invested.
+Payment is dependent on Enterprise Community Loan Fund’s financial condition at the time payment is due.
+This is not an offer to sell you our securities, and we are not soliciting you to buy our securities.
 We will offer and sell our securities only in states where authorized.
 The offering is made solely by the prospectus, which should be read before investing.
-The Enterprise Community Impact Note is not FDIC or SIPC insured.
+The Enterprise Community Impact Notes are not FDIC or SIPC insured.

 Meet Our Team